 What Are the Differences?

 In terms of security features, we can see some main differences in this ExpressVPN vs PIA comparison.
 ExpressVPN is more of a “plug-and-play type” provider.
-It has no special features that you can tweak, yet, it works wonderfully compared to its rivals.
+It doesn’t have many special features that you can tweak, yet it works wonderfully compared to its rivals.

 ExpressVPN